 - 1.1.
 The Trust fully recognises our legal responsibilities for safeguarding children and child protection, as set out in the policy legal framework above.
 Safeguarding is paramount and we will always act in the best interests of the child.
 We aim to create and maintain a culture of vigilance. - 1.2.
 We are committed to safeguarding children and young people and we expect everyone who works in our academies to share this commitment.
 Safeguarding and promoting the welfare of children is everyone's responsibility.
 Everyone who comes into contact with children and their families has a role to play.
 All adults take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them. - 1.3.
 This policy applies to anyone working on behalf of TEFAT including the central team, paid staff in schools, volunteers including Trustees and Community Councillors, visitors, sessional workers, agency staff and professionals from external agencies.
 Everyone who comes into contact with children has a role to play in identifying concerns, sharing information and taking prompt appropriate action. - 1.4.
-This policy should be read alongside: - Statutory guidance Working Together to Safeguard Children; - Departmental advice What to do if you are Worried a Child is Being Abused Advice for Practitioners; and - Departmental advice Sexual Violence and Sexual Harassment between Children in Schools and Colleges - 1.5.
-Safeguarding and promoting the welfare of children is defined in 'Keeping Children Safe in Education' (KCSIE) September 2023 as: - Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable children to have the best outcomes. - 1.6.
-The objectives of the policy are to: - Ensure that all Trust staff, volunteers including Trustees and Community Councillors, visitors, sessional workers, agency staff and professionals from external agencies, are fully acquainted with the legal framework for safeguarding and child protection - Provide a framework for academies to develop and implement their safeguarding and child protection procedures in accordance with this policy - Ensure that there are effective procedures in place to deal with safeguarding and child protection issues which arise - Assist staff to work safely and responsibly and to monitor their own standards and practices - To set out responsibilities of various stakeholders
+This policy should be read alongside: - Statutory guidance Working Together to Safeguard Children - Departmental advice What to do if you are Worried a Child is Being Abused - Advice for Practitioners; and - Departmental advice Sexual Violence and Sexual Harassment Between Children in Schools and Colleges - 1.5.
+1.5.
+Safeguarding and promoting the welfare of children is defined in 'Keeping Children Safe in Education' (KCSIE) September 2024 and in Working Together to Safeguard Children December 2023 as: - Providing help and support to meet the needs of children as soon as problems emerge; - Protecting children from maltreatment, whether that is within or outside the home, including online; - Preventing the impairment of children's mental and physical health or development; - Making sure that children grow up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best outcomes. - 1.6.
+The objectives of the policy are to: - Ensure that all Trust staff, volunteers including Trustees and Community Councillors, visitors, sessional workers, agency staff and professionals from external agencies, are fully acquainted with the legal framework for safeguarding and child protection

-• Support the Trust's overall aim to create and maintain a safe learning environment where all children and adults feel safe and valued, know they will be listened to and taken seriously
+- Provide a framework for academies to develop and implement their safeguarding and child protection procedures in accordance with this policy - Ensure that there are effective procedures in place to deal with safeguarding and child protection issues which arise - Assist staff to work safely and responsibly and to monitor their own standards and practices - To set out responsibilities of various stakeholders - Support the Trust's overall aim to create and maintain a safe learning environment where all children and adults feel safe and valued, know they will be listened to and taken seriously